 Knowledge of health care delivery in the U.S. is fundamental to providing occupational therapy services.
 A key element to providing relevant health care services is an understanding of the broader systems that influence and drive delivery models.
 This course addresses the general systems model as applied to the delivery of health care services.
 System components are addressed including the resources, the internal processes, external influences, measurable outcomes and stakeholders in service delivery systems.
 The course examines the range of service delivery models in OT including the traditional medical model, schoolbased, community, educational, home health, hospice and telehealth, among others.
 The course prepares students to analyze the key components of delivery system and determine how OT services are optimized in specific models.

-Prerequisites: None Offered: Every year, Fall
+Prerequisites: None

 OT 652.
-Introduction to Doctoral Studies.
+Doctoral Seminar.